Papaya Lemon Jam

 PAPAYA LEMON JAM

-1 kg ripe papaya chunks (peel, remove the seeds and cut)
+- 1 kg ripe papaya chunks approx 2 cups

-- Put papaya chunks, water and sugar in a pan over medium heat.
+- Put papaya chunks, water and sugar in a pan over low medium heat.

 - Mix till the sugar melts.

 - Mash the papaya once it becomes a little soft.
 I didn't mash it to a smooth puree.
 I left it a bit coarse.

 - Add the lemon zest and let the mixture simmer over low heat till it becomes thick.

 - Make sure you stir the mixture as you don't want it to stick to the pan or get burnt.

 - The mixture will become thick in about 20-30 minutes.

 - Add lemon juice and cook it for a further 3-4 minutes.